Skip to content

 External activity

-Professor Leonard is a NTU Site Director for the AHRC Midlands4Cities Doctoral Training Partnership.
-Further details about the research funding opportunities provided by this partnership can be found on the M4C website.
+Professor Leonard was NTU Site Director for the AHRC Midlands4Cities Doctoral Training Partnership from 2013 to 2022.
+Further details about M4C research can be found on the M4C website.

 He has acted as a referee for a large number of journals, including Theory, Culture & Society, Angelaki, Interventions, Body & Society, and Space and Culture.
 He has reviewed manuscripts and proposals for Palgrave Macmillan, Routledge, Blackwell, Bloomsbury, and Liverpool University Press.